sinistersnare/Robson/README.md

 ## Running ##

-Please use (ANSI) C89, dont ask why please.
+Please use (ANSI) C89.
+Do not ask why please.
+Also note that only preorder traversal is supported.

 	$ gcc -Wall -std=c89 robson.c robstack.c bintree.c -o traversal
 	$ ./traversal